xmartlabs/blog/_posts/2021-08-11-testing-uy.md

 ## Talks, Workshops, and Challenge

 In this edition, Testing UY added a Challenge.
 It consisted in having a system under test for 24 hours, teams of three people had the task of delivering a PDF with the test report and use GitHub to report the encountered Bugs.
-144 teams signed up for the Challenge, the first 100 teams will have the opportunity to be reviewed by the judges and they will determine 3 winning teams.
+144 teams signed up for the Challenge, the first 100 teams will have the opportunity to be reviewed by the judges, and they will determine 3 winning teams.
 Those winner teams will access several prices and mentions, the results will be available by the end of August.

-The system under test was provided by Abstracta, a channel via Discord was available during the event to ask questions to the Product Owner and all the documentation was shared via Google Drive.
+The system under test was provided by Abstracta, a channel via Discord was available during the event to ask questions to the Product Owner, and all the documentation was shared via Google Drive.
 We were able to perform Functional, Usability, and Accessibility testing while other testing techniques such as Performance (load, spike, soak) were not allowed due to the number of teams interacting with the system.

 <p style="text-align:center;">
 <img style="width: 100%" src="/images/Our-take-on-Testing-UY/Testing_UY.jpeg" alt="Testing UY">